 How to Make Your Current Sofa More Back-Friendly

 If replacing the sofa is not realistic yet, small changes can still help.
-The strongest evidence-backed fix is a lumbar support pillow or small support roll that fills the lower-back curve and reduces flattening during sitting.
+The strongest evidence-backed option is a lumbar support pillow or small support roll that fills the curve of the low back and reduces flattening during sitting.

 If the seat is too deep, a firm back pillow can reduce the effective depth and let your pelvis reach the backrest.
-This is a practical extension of the same seat-depth logic: when depth is the mismatch, shrinking depth is often more useful than adding more softness.
+When depth is the mismatch, shrinking the usable depth is usually more helpful than adding more softness, especially if the problem looks more like a deep-seat versus standard-seat issue.

 If the sofa is too low, the problem is harder to hide.
-You can sometimes improve function with a firmer replacement cushion or stable seat modification, but once a sofa forces repeated hard sit-to-stand mechanics, replacement is often the more honest solution.
-What you should avoid is adding a thick soft topper that makes you sink even farther.
+A firmer replacement cushion or another stable modification may help a little, but once a sofa repeatedly makes sit-to-stand feel like work, replacement is often the more honest answer.
+If you are at that point, it helps to know when you should replace a sofa.

 When Furniture Is Not the Main Problem

-A sofa can reduce aggravating positions, but it cannot diagnose why your back hurts.
-If your pain spreads below the knee, causes weakness, numbness, or tingling, lasts for weeks, or is associated with weight loss, it deserves medical follow-up.
-New bowel or bladder problems, fever, or pain after trauma need urgent evaluation.
+A sofa can reduce aggravating positions, but it cannot tell you why your back hurts.
+Pain that keeps radiating down the leg, progressive weakness or numbness, unexpected weight loss, fever, or pain after trauma deserves medical follow-up.
+New bowel or bladder problems or new numbness around the saddle area need urgent care.

-This matters because major low-back guidance focuses on broader management, not just better seating.
+This matters because major low-back guidance is broader than furniture choice.
 For many people, the sofa is a trigger amplifier rather than the root cause.
-Better furniture can make evenings easier, but long-term improvement usually comes from combining a better setup with more movement, exercise, and appropriate care.
+Better furniture can make evenings easier, but long-term improvement usually depends on combining a better setup with more movement, exercise, and appropriate care.

 Action Summary